csalessa/facebook-analysis-localiza-posts/readme.md

 # Localiza Facebook Posts Analysis

-The main goal of this project
-is to measure the engagement in facebook posts regarding #localiza.
+The main goal of this project is to measure the engagement in facebook posts regarding #localiza before and after the pandemic.
+Therefore, to evaluate if there was any change in the user behavior.

-Setting up environment:

-[ TODO :)]

-Future work:
-* filter file by date
-* Get data directly from facebook
-* Get distric list and group places to see relevance as a travel term